YunoHost/doc/app_discourse.md

 ## Limitations with YunoHost

-In the administration dashboard, The installed version is shown as unknown (due the fact that we don't use git for installation); you can safely ignore that as the YunoHost package will be maintained.
+In the administration dashboard, The installed version is shown as unknown (due the fact that we don't use Git for installation); you can safely ignore that as the YunoHost package will be maintained.
 On ARM devices, default generated avatars are missing the profile initials (they are only a plain discus).

 ## Useful links